pytorch/serve/benchmarks/README.md

 ## Benchmark

 ## Github Actions benchmarking
+If you need to run your benchmarks on a specific cloud or hardware infrastructure.
+We highly recommend you fork this repo and leverage the benchmarks in `.github/workflows/benchmark-automation.yml` which will run the benchmarks on a custom instance of your choice and save the results as a github artifact.
+To learn more about how to create your own custom runner by following instructions from Github here https://docs.github.com/en/actions/hosting-your-own-runners/adding-self-hosted-runners

+The high level approach
+1. Create a cloud instance
+2. Configure it so it can talk to github actions by running some shell commands.
+You should then see your custom runner in Github settings
+3. In the `.yml` file make sure it's your runner that's selected

 ### Run benchmark
 This command will run the AB benchmark with default parameters.
 It will start a Torchserve instance locally, register Resnet-18 model, and run 100 inference requests with a concurrency of 10.